SeldonIO/seldon-core/seldon-request-logger/README.md

 TODO: ONE OF THE TESTS IN test.sh ERRORS WITH `failed to parse field [request.payload.data.ndarray] of type [float] in document with id '3c'.
 Preview of field's value: 'test2'"`
 May need to make it configurable whether all docs go into the same index or each sdep gets its own index.
 Or just force these to string or escape whole content as this payload section not intended to be searchable.

-TODO: UPDATE CENTRALISED LOGGING EXAMPLE - INC KIBANA PART AND PUBLISHING IMAGE
+TODO: UPDATE CENTRALISED LOGGING EXAMPLE - INC PUBLISHING IMAGE
+TODO: DOCUMENT HEADERS AND EXTENSION ATTRIBUTES BETTER
+TODO: SOURCE IS ALWAYS http://localhost:8000/ WHEN COMING FROM EXECUTOR

 TODO: BATCH IS BROKEN BY THIS WAY OF USING REQ IDS - NOW THE SECOND ROW OVERWRITES THE FIRST.
 MAY HAVE TO ADD ORDINAL TO DOC ID AND ENSURE ORIGINAL ID IN DOC BODY.
 TODO: HANDLE GRPC AND INFERENCESERVICES